The best fans for 2024

 • No height adjustment

-The Windmill Fan has five speed settings: The first three were designed for standard desk fan use, while the fourth and fifth settings allow you to use the Windmill Fan as an air circulator.
+The Windmill Fan has five speed settings—the first three were designed for standard desk fan use, while the fourth and fifth settings allow you to use the Windmill Fan as an air circulator.
 On its first setting, the Windmill Fan was inaudible, providing the equivalent of a pleasant breeze without creating a buzzing sound.
-This is especially important if you’d like some relief while giving a presentation on a work call from home.
+This is especially important if you’d like some relief while presenting on a work call from home.

 The second and third fan settings provided much more airflow while increasing the amount of ambient noise it made reasonable amount.
 The Windmill Fan was never too loud, but you wouldn’t want to crank it up during a work call.
-On its fourth and fifth settings (which Windmill calls High and Boost) a jetstream from this fan could be easily felt from a distance of about 12 feet away.
-This is overkill for typical desk fan use, but helpful if you’d like to move a lot of air around a big room very quickly.
+On its fourth and fifth settings (which Windmill calls High and Boost), a jetstream from this fan could be easily felt from about 12 feet away.
+This is overkill for typical desk fan use but helpful if you’d like to move a lot of air around a big room very quickly.

-Windmill’s fan can be controlled three ways: By pushing a button on its base, using the included remote, or through the company’s smartphone app on iOS or Android.
-We’re skeptical about making every electronic object “smart,” but found the process of connecting this fan to our Wi-Fi network simple enough.
-The entire setup process took about five minutes (we already had a Windmill account, which expedited it), at which point we could turn the fan on and adjust its speed settings from our smartphone.
-If you’re liable to lose the extra remote, or would prefer to keep the top of your desk as clean as possible, this fan’s smart functions are reasonable enough.
+Windmill’s fan can be controlled in three ways: by pushing a button on its base, using the included remote, or through the company’s smartphone app on iOS or Android.
+We’re skeptical about making every electronic object “smart,” but found the process of connecting this fan to our Wi-Fi router simple enough.
+The entire setup process took about five minutes (we already had a Windmill account, which expedited it) so we could turn the fan on and adjust its speed settings from our smartphone.
+If you’re liable to lose the extra remote or prefer to keep the top of your desk as clean as possible, this fan’s smart-home functions are reasonable enough.

-Our complaints about Windmill’s fan have nothing to do with what it does, but rather what it can’t do.
+Our complaints about Windmill’s fan have nothing to do with what it does but rather what it can’t do.
 The fan has no height adjustment or oscillation function, so you’ll have to manually move it around (and potentially stack it on top of a book or two) to hit you at the correct angle.
-You can tilt the fan upward, which is helpful, but not quite the same.
-As a first-generation gadget, though, it’s hard to find any significant fault with Windmill’s Fan.
+You can tilt the fan upward, which is helpful but not quite the same.
+As a first-generation gadget, though, it’s hard to find any significant fault with the Windmill Fan.

 Best for large spaces: Big Ass Sidekick Portable Fan